ZakariaOB/Az204PrepProject/6_Practice/FinalNotes/2_AzureStorage.md

 - If we need to retrieve an entity based on the partition and row key , we will need to use the TableOperation method : TableOperation query = TableOperation.Retrieve(p_partitionkey,p_rowkey)
   TODO : Choosing the right api for our cosmos db database .

-- A Table Scan does not include the PartitionKey and is very inefficient because it searches all of the partitions that make up your table in turn for any matching entities.
+- A Table Scan that does not include the PartitionKey is very inefficient because it searches all of the partitions that make up your table in turn for any matching entities.
 It will perform a table scan regardless of whether or not your filter uses the RowKey.
 For example: $filter=LastName eq 'Jones' https://learn.microsoft.com/en-us/azure/storage/tables/table-storage-design-for-query

 - --enable-automatic-failover true